ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-18-iran-retaliates-ppi-hot-fomc-decision.md

 > **🇮🇷 IRAN IRGC — Massive Retaliation: 100+ Targets, UAE + Saudi + US Embassy**
 >
 > The IRGC launched its most significant single-day retaliation since the conflict began.
 Missiles struck 100+ military and security targets across Israel.
-Drones struck a UAE oil facility in Fujairah — Shah gas field operations have been suspended.
+Drones struck a UAE oil facility in Fujairah, Shah gas field operations have been suspended.
 Saudi air defences intercepted 6+ drones in the Eastern Province.
 An Iranian drone directly hit the US embassy compound in Baghdad.
 Mojtaba Khamenei stated the killers of Larijani "will have to pay for it."
 This is a qualitative escalation: Iran is now targeting US diplomatic facilities directly.

 > **🇮🇱 ISRAEL — Beirut Bombed, Lebanon Invasion Expanding**
 >